thaikoushik/CS546-StevensOrg/ReadMe.txt

 1. Introduction: This is the Event organisation website for the Stevens.
 Admin can create events and Students can register for the events.

-2. Requirements:	Installed Node.js, Mongodb and Google Chrome or any other website.
+2. Requirements:	Installed Node.js, Mongodb and Google Chrome or any other browser.

 3. Installation:
 	3.a Download the code from - https://github.com/thaikoushik/CS546-StevensOrg.
 	3.b Start the mongodb server
-	3.c
 	3.c Run npm install to install all the dependencies in your local machine.
 	3.d Run npm start